spacelift-io/user-documentation/docs/integrations/api.md

 Our recommendation is to use the [Spacelift API Key](api.md#spacelift-api-key-token) to authenticate with the GraphQL API.

-As of today, Postman does not support GraphQL natively, so our choice of tool is [Insomnia](https://insomnia.rest/download){: rel="nofollow"}.
+Our choice of tool is [Insomnia](https://insomnia.rest/download){: rel="nofollow"}.
 Insomnia is a free, open-source tool that allows you to easily create and manage API requests.
+You can also use [Postman](https://www.postman.com/downloads/){: rel="nofollow"}, but the walkthrough in this guide will be based on Insomnia.

 ## Usage Demo